cl3rO3Y/road-traffic-injuries/README.md

 - create a real geospatial POINT field,
 - transform key values into meaningful names via macros (gravity_description, gender_description etc).

-We also add 2 seeds, still supplied by data.gouv.fr:
+We also add 2 *seeds*, still supplied by data.gouv.fr:

 - *french_departments.csv*: mapping between the codes and the names of the French departments
 - *french_postal_codes.csv*: mapping between the INSEE code of a municipality and its name